-Many South Asian dishes tend to be vegetarian-friendly, and this Golden Chana Masala's chickpea-filled dish will deliver in the deliciousness department.
-It's flavored with traditional Indian spices like curry, turmeric, and cumin, which combine with the rest of the spicy stew's ingredients to create "sour, earthy, herbal, and even meat-y" perfection.
+Many South Asian dishes tend to be vegetarian-friendly, and this Golden Chana Masala's chickpea-filled dish from The First Mess will deliver in the deliciousness department.
+It's flavored with traditional Indian spices like curry, turmeric, and cumin, which combine with the rest of the spicy stew's ingredients to create "sour, earthy, herbal, and even meaty" perfection.

-Minimalist Baker's five-ingredient black bean chili recipe boasts a Southwest-inspired kick that can be whipped up in less than an hour.
-You can really draw out the savory flavors by cooking it in a crockpot on low for several hours—simply sautée the onions and sweet potatoes with the spices in a pan prior to throwing everything in the slow cooker.
+A Couple Cooks' easy vegan black bean chili boasts a Southwest-inspired kick that can be whipped up in less than an hour.
+You can really draw out the savory flavors by cooking it in a crockpot on low for several hours.
+Simply sauté the onions and mushrooms with garlic in a pan prior to throwing everything in the slow cooker.

 Springtime Crockpot Minestrone

 Omit the grated romano cheese or replace it with a dairy-free swap to make this "embarrassingly easy" minestrone soup vegan-friendly.
 You really can't go wrong with this classic soup which uses asparagus to give it a little crunch.